thydo/Unity-Rendering-Pipeline-Research-Paper-Summer-2021/README.md

 # Characterizing Unity Render Pipelines and Visualization Techniques of Point Clouds Data on HoloLens 2
-This research paper written under the National Science Foundation sponsored program, [Visual Media Research Experiences for Undergraduate](https://web.asu.edu/imaging-lyceum/visual-media-reu) during Summer 2021.
+This research paper was written under the National Science Foundation sponsored program, [Visual Media Research Experiences for Undergraduate](https://web.asu.edu/imaging-lyceum/visual-media-reu) during Summer 2021.
+Where I explored how to develop on the Microsoft HoloLens 2 using Unity Game Engine.

 ## Abstract
 The Microsoft HoloLens 2 provides users an interactive